bonion/djyayo/docs/00_Introduction.md

 This part handle the room and the track system.
 It provide a REST HTTP API that allow other applications to get information about room players or tracks.

 ### Web application ###
 This is the GUI of the project.
-It's a web application that use the server REST API to access room information and allow user to search and vote music.
+It's a web application that use the server REST API to access room information and allow user to search and vote songs.

 ### Player ###
 The player provide the link between a music provider (i.e. spotify) and the server.